Debbie Rodrigues | Oct 1, 2018 | 0

 - triggering the right actions

-To be able to move forward, it’s imperative you start to act upon your life.
+To be able to move forward, it’s imperative you start to act in your life.